Logo

 • Too Fat Too Fit Through The Door: "Flintstones Meet The Flintstones" (Marcus Bergner, Michael Buckley, Marie Hoy, Tom Hoy, Dave Light and Stuart Grant)

-• Morpions: "Point Blank" (Lee Smith, Wendy Morrissey, Stuart Grant)
+• Morpions: "Point Blank" (Lee Smith, Wendy Joy Morrissey, Stuart Grant)

 • The Take: "Summer" (Frank Lovece, guitar, Tom Hoy, bass, Marisa Stirpe, vocals)